folkwinr/US-EV-Market-Analysis/04_Documentation/project_overview.md

 A government transportation board and related industry stakeholders are interested in:

-- How quickly EVs are gaining market share
+- How EV market share differs across states
 - Where adoption is geographically concentrated
 - How EVs compare to traditional fuels (gasoline & diesel)
 - What this means for **infrastructure planning** and **policy decisions**